 Sleet is precipitation composed of frozen raindrops.
 It often forms when snowflakes pass though a layer of warm air where they melt into raindrops.
 When the rain passes back through a layer of air with below-freezing temperatures (32°F and colder), the raindrops freeze into transparent pellets of ice which often bounce when they hit the ground.
 Sleet stings when it hits your face, and accumulated sleet on roadways can be very slick.

-Graupel (also called Soft Hail, Tapioca Snow, or Snow Pellets)
+Graupel (also called Tapioca Snow or Snow Pellets)

 Graupel is a form of frozen precipitation consisting of snow crystals and supercooled water droplets frozen together.
 Falling snow crystals pass through a layer of liquid cloud droplets, which freeze onto their surface.
 This freezing of droplets onto the crystal (called accretion) continues until the original snow crystal is coated, making it almost indistinguishable.
 Graupel appears opaque white, is lightweight due to small air bubbles throughout its structure, and easily breaks apart.

-Materials: Winter Weather Skit Descriptions, Winter Weather diagrams and role cards for sleet, freezing rain, and graupel.
+Materials: Snowflake Guided Imagery script, Winter Weather Skit descriptions, Winter Weather diagrams and role cards for sleet, freezing rain, and graupel.
 Optional props might include: clear plastic sheet for ice glaze, balls of crumpled plastic wrap or tin foil for sleet, cotton balls for graupel.

-Objective: To collect, identify, and observe the intricate designs of real snowflakes outside.
+Objective: To collect, identify, and observe the intricate designs of real snowflakes.

-Beforehand, chill felt or fabric squares outdoors or in a freezer.
-When it is snowing outside, hand out the chilled fabric squares and have children use these to collect falling snowflakes.
+Beforehand, chill felt or fabric squares.
+When it is snowing, hand out the chilled fabric squares and have children use these to collect falling snowflakes.
 With magnifying lenses, have them view their snow crystals up close and compare them to the snow crystals depicted on the Types of Snow Crystals diagram.

 Materials: squares of black felt or dark fabric, chilled in freezer or outdoors; magnifying lenses, Types of Snow Crystals diagram.